Summary of Evidence

 Additionally, societal guidelines recommend genetic testing for other tumor types that can be identified by NGS, such as melanoma, thyroid, brain, and ovarian cancers, among others[7, 16-20].

 NGS is not a specific test but a sequencing methodology utilized to capture genomic information.
-Unlike Sanger sequencing (the prior standard technology) that typically provides sequence information for a single DNA strand/molecule, NGS allows for massively parallel sequencing of millions of DNA molecules concurrently[21, 22].
-This allows for capturing many relevant genomic targets simultaneously, usually by utilizing capture technologies such as by PCR amplification or hybrid capture.
+Unlike Sanger sequencing (the prior standard technology) that typically provides sequence information for a single deoxyribonucleic acid (DNA) strand/molecule, NGS allows for massively parallel sequencing of millions of DNA molecules concurrently[21, 22].
+This allows for capturing many relevant genomic targets simultaneously, usually by utilizing capture technologies such as by Polymerase Chain Reaction (PCR) amplification or hybrid capture.
 As such, NGS tests for use in cancer are often comprised of gene panels whose content is either relevant to a specific tumor type or condition, or a larger panel of genes that can be used for multiple tumor types.

 Analytical Validity and Clinical Utility